pimsmath/m2pi.ca/content/home/students.md

 ---
 M2PI is a full-time training and work-integrated learning opportunity for graduate students and post-doctoral fellows in the mathematical sciences (undergraduate students are also eligible to apply).
-Successful applicants will commit to full-time participation from **May 5–23, 2025**, during which time they will receive specialized professional and technical training while collaborating in teams on industry-specific problems under the guidance of an industry mentor.
+Successful applicants will commit to full-time participation within a set duration, typically 2 to 3 weeks, during which time they will receive specialized professional and technical training while collaborating in teams on industry-specific problems under the guidance of an industry mentor.

 <!--
 _Registration for students is [now